LLNL/RAJA/docs/sphinx/user_guide/getting_started.rst

             the source directory, so you must create a build directory and run CMake in it.

-When you run CMake, it will generate output about the compiler that will be and which RAJA features have been specified or discovered.
-Some RAJA features, like OpenMP support are enabled if, for example, the compiler supports OpenMP.
-For a complete summary of RAJA configuration options, please see :ref:`configopt-label`.
+When you run CMake, it will generate output about the build environment (compiler and version, options, etc.).
+Some RAJA features, like OpenMP support are enabled by default if, for example, the compiler supports OpenMP.
+These can be disabled if desired.
+For a summary of RAJA configuration options, please see :ref:`configopt-label`.

 After CMake successfully completes, you compile RAJA by executing the ``make`` command in the build directory; i.e.,::